 - AirBnb: Amsterdam has a ton of AirBnb options, from apartments to rooms on a boat!
 Save $40 on your first booking with this link.

-- Booking: There are literal thousands of options on Booking; save $20 on your first booking with this link.
+- Booking: There are literally thousands of options on Booking; save $20 on your first booking with this link.

 Amsterdam day tours